albn-itu/uni-notes/semester-11/exam-plan.md

     - [x] Explain and motivate linearizability.
     - [x] Explain how linearizability can be applied to reason about the correctness of concurrent objects.
     - [ ] Show some examples of code in your solutions to the exercises in week 7 where you used linearizability to reason about correctness.
-- [ ] **Performance measurements**
+- [x] **Performance measurements**
-    - [ ] Read week 9 material.
+    - [x] Read week 9 material.
-    - [ ] Motivate and explain how to measure the performance of Java code.
+    - [x] Motivate and explain how to measure the performance of Java code.
-    - [ ] Illustrate some of the pitfalls there are in doing such measurements.
+    - [x] Illustrate some of the pitfalls there are in doing such measurements.
     - [ ] Show some examples of code from your solutions to the exercises in week 9.
-- [ ] **Performance and Scalability**
+- [x] **Performance and Scalability**
-    - [ ] Read week 10 material.
+    - [x] Read week 10 material.
-    - [ ] Explain how to increase the performance of Java code exploiting concurrency.
+    - [x] Explain how to increase the performance of Java code exploiting concurrency.
-    - [ ] Illustrate some of the pitfalls there are in doing this.
+    - [x] Illustrate some of the pitfalls there are in doing this.
     - [ ] Show some examples of code from your solutions to the exercises in week 10.
-- [ ] **Streams**
+- [x] **Streams**
-    - [ ] Read week 11 material.
+    - [x] Read week 11 material.
-    - [ ] Explain and motivate the use of streams to parallelize computation.
+    - [x] Explain and motivate the use of streams to parallelize computation.
-    - [ ] Discuss issues that arise in operations executed by parallel streams.
+    - [x] Discuss issues that arise in operations executed by parallel streams.
     - [ ] Show some examples of code from your solutions to the exercises in week 11.
-- [ ] **Message Passing**
+- [x] **Message Passing**
-    - [ ] Read week 12 material.
+    - [x] Read week 12 and 13 material.
-    - [ ] Explain and motivate the actor model of concurrent computation.
+    - [x] Explain and motivate the actor model of concurrent computation.
-    - [ ] Discuss advantages and disadvantages of approaches to distribute computation in actor systems.
+    - [x] Discuss advantages and disadvantages of approaches to distribute computation in actor systems.
     - [ ] Show some examples of code from your solutions to the exercises in week 12 and 13.